warning

 Nancy stands up to Fagin.

-She regrets capturing Oliver and she says that he could have had a chance to better life away from crime.
+She regrets capturing Oliver and she says that he could have had a chance at better life away from crime.

-And what does Fagin ask Bill to do and why?
-Fagin asked Bill to quieten Nancy as her shouting might draw unwanted attention from the outside.
+And what does Fagin ask Bill to do, and why?
+Fagin asks Bill to quieten Nancy as her shouting might draw unwanted attention from the outside.

 He does not want his den to be discovered.

-In Chapter 7, Oliver is beginning to settle into life with Mr. Brownlow in Pentonville London.
+In chapter seven, Oliver is beginning to settle into life with Mr. Brownlow in Pentonville, London.

 Readers can form an impression of a range of characters by focusing on how a character is described or depicted in a text.